- What is Auto-scheduling?

 - tweak the rules you have created for each area

-- manually edit the required staff in the required staff editor if you need to override Deputy's labor modelling calculations.
+- manually edit the required staff in the required staff editor if you need to override Deputy's labor modeling calculations.

 2. Automatically build your shift structure